jennyknuth/dashboard/app/components/flow/flow-instructions.md

 2. Keep the default configuration and click `save` at the bottom of the panel

 #### Read from the wind flow sensor
 > We will use the `MCP30 0x` block to read values from the wind flow sensor.
 Just like the `SensorTagRead` block, it works by polling the sensor when it receives incoming signals.
-You can begin to imagine the modularity that n.io provides now - swapping out a different sensor or hardware type means only having to replace one block in a service!
+You can begin to imagine the modularity that n.io provides now—swapping out a different sensor or hardware type means only having to replace one block in a service!

 1. Click on the **MCP3** category on the right side pane of the designer
 2. Drag the `+ MCP30 0x` template block onto your canvas